dimaslanjaka/source-posts/2017/04/auto-add-alt-attributes-to-images-using.md

 date: 2017-04-15T22:52:00.000+07:00
 description: Using jQuery to adding alt attributes to all images img> tags.
 Alt attributes of images are one of SEO Score.
 Alt Tag SEO is
-excerpt: Using jQuery to adding alt attributes to all images img> tags.
-Alt attributes of images are one of SEO Score.
-Alt Tag SEO is
 lang: en
 photos:
   - https://encrypted-tbn1.gstatic.com/images?q=tbn:ANd9GcT15ty0QckURBti5Zj3AddI7sOew19yh8zjKsfJC3Wlu0dFXd2rVQ
-subtitle: Using jQuery to adding alt attributes to all images img> tags.
-Alt attributes of images are one of SEO Score.
-Alt Tag SEO is
 tags:
   - js
   - seo